EclecticGriffin/notsciibot/README.md

 though adding additional punishments resulted in slightly different behavior.
 However, invariably, the agent fell into a local optima that resulted in not playing the game.
-Since the agent is punished when it misses the ball---which occurs far more frequently than breaking a brick---the policy agent naturally avoids circumstances where it is possible to miss the ball.
+Since the agent is punished when it misses the ball — which occurs far more frequently than breaking a brick — the policy agent naturally avoids circumstances where it is possible to miss the ball.
 In this case, the path of least resistance, that is the nearest policy, is one that simply doesn't interact with the ball at all and causes it never to be